eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 #### Header

-The header is a series of instructions organized between three dashes (`---`) that define the global properties of the document, such as the title, the output format, authorship information, etc..
+The header is a series of instructions organized between three dashes (`---`) that define the global properties of the document, such as the title, the output format, authorship information, etc.
 You can also change options associated with the output format, such as the style of the table of contents or index.
 The heather will grow much much larger as you start using templates and customised reports.